Close Menu

 At Meldon Law, we offer a free consultation for you to discuss your case with an attorney who can help determine if you may be eligible for compensation.
 If we agree to represent you, we may also agree to handle the case on a contingency fee basis in which we would recover our fees only out of any settlement or judgment we recover on your behalf.

 A truck-accident injury may change the course of your life.
 A skilled attorney can handle the details of seeking the compensation you deserve, while you focus on your rehabilitation and recovery.
-If you have been involved in a truck accident in Palm Beach County, call the experienced attorneys at Meldon Law at 800-373-8000 for a free consultation.
+If you have been involved in a truck accident in Palm Beach County, call the experienced attorneys at Meldon Law for a free consultation.